 Get the School Involved

 - Talking to your child's teacher or the school principal to let them know about the situation.
-Sometimes they are able to create anti-bullying lessons or programs for the school, and can take action to help a child in direct need.
+Sometimes they're able to create anti-bullying lessons or programs for the school, and can take action to help a child in direct need.

-- If you think your child is being bullied, ask the teacher to keep an eye out in class.
+- Ask the teacher to keep an eye out in class.
 She can try separating the children or moving their seating positions, which can sometimes stop the problem before it gets out of control.

 - If your child is being bullied on the school bus, explain this to the school and find out if they can monitor the bus in some way to catch the bully in the act.
 If so, the bully could be suspended from riding the bus altogether.

-- Getting involved in school activities to act as a role model for the kids and an extra set of eyes for the teacher.
+- Get involved in school activities to act as a role model for the kids and an extra set of eyes for the teacher.

 - If the school isn't taking appropriate action, try contacting the school superintendent and State Department of Education for help.
-If the bullying is related to race, color, sex, religion, or a disability, you could even contact the Civil Rights Division of the U.S. Department of Education or U.S. Department of Justice.
+If the bullying is related to race, color, sex, religion or a disability, and you feel the school is not addressing your complaint, you could even contact the Civil Rights Division of the U.S. Department of Education or U.S. Department of Justice.

 Talk to Your Child About How to Treat Others